Covid 19 Delta outbreak: Pubs to open at 11.59pm as Auckland enters traffic light system - NZ Herald

-The beer's cold, the fish is battered and the live band is ready to entertain.
+Aucklanders are just under an hour away from enjoying a pint, a bite, and a live band at pubs across the city - after almost four months in Covid-19 lockdown.

-When the clock strikes midnight tonight several Auckland pubs - including Danny Doolans and HeadQuarters in the Viaduct, will open their doors for the first time in months.
+When the clock strikes midnight some Auckland pubs - including Danny Doolans and HeadQuarters in the Viaduct, will open their doors for the first time since the Delta outbreak forced the city into lockdown on August 17.

-The Auckland region will exit lockdown at 11.59pm and enter the new red traffic light setting, which brings with it a return to dining at restaurants, bars and cafes.
+The Auckland region will exit the alert level system - and move into the red setting of the new traffic light protection framework - at 11.59pm, which brings with it more freedom for vaccinated residents, including a return to dining at restaurants, bars and cafes.

 As an extra incentive to get people through its doors, Danny Doolans is offering a free plate of "bangers and mash" to the first people to turn up to the Irish pub.